Open Markets and Hybrid Jacobi Processes: Introduction

 Like any parametric models, the hybrid Jacobi processes only represent idealizations of real-world dynamics.
 It is not clear a priori to what extent the model output is sensitive to model misspecification.
 This is of particular concern for the drift dynamics, which are notoriously difficult to estimate based on financial data.
-Following \cite{kardaras2018ergodic,itkin2020robust}, we address this point of criticism by solving an \emph{asymptotic} and \emph{robust} growth optimization problem in the open market, with only two inputs fixed a priori: the covariation matrix of the ranked market weights and their invariant density.
+Following \cite{kardaras2021ergodic,itkin2020robust, itkin2022ergodic}, we address this point of criticism by solving an \emph{asymptotic} and \emph{robust} growth optimization problem in the open market, with only two inputs fixed a priori: the covariation matrix of the ranked market weights and their invariant density.
 These inputs are chosen to be consistent with a \emph{rank Jacobi process}, whose drift is purely rank-based.
 We maximize the worst-case asymptotic growth rate across the class of models consistent with these inputs (and which obey certain technical restrictions), and show that the optimal solution is the growth optimal strategy from the rank Jacobi model.
 This is done in Section~\ref{sec:robust}.

-Finally, in Section~\ref{sec:large_d} we address the stability of the capital distribution curve in the rank Jacobi model with respect to $d$, the total size of the market.
-Under suitable assumptions we show that as $d \to \infty$, the associated invariant measures converge to a limit which is absolutely continuous with respect to the Poisson--Dirichlet distribution, with an explicit Radon--Nikodym density.
+In Section~\ref{sec:conclusion} we discuss open problems and directions for future research.

-In summary, in this paper we show how to address, in a single framework, the following four qualitative properties that we believe a satisfactory SPT model ought to possess. \begin{enumerate} [label = ({\arabic*}),noitemsep] \item The capital distribution curve is stable, \item The growth optimal strategy is not over-leveraged, \item The model output is robust to misspecification and only depends on estimable quantities, \item The model output is stable with respect to $d$, the total number of stocks. \end{enumerate}
+In summary, in this paper we show how to address, in a single framework, the following four qualitative properties that we believe a satisfactory SPT model ought to possess. \begin{enumerate} [label = ({\arabic*}),noitemsep] \item The capital distribution curve is stable, \item The growth optimal strategy is not artificially leveraged, \item The model output is robust to misspecification and only depends on estimable quantities, \item The model output is stable with respect to $d$, the total number of stocks. \end{enumerate}

-Some material pertaining to Sections~\ref{sec:open_market_SPT}--\ref{sec:large_d} are placed in the appendix.
-Appendix~\ref{app:integral} contains useful integral identities used in the paper, while Appendices~\ref{app:hybrid_polynomial_models}-\ref{app:large_d} contain the proofs of certain results omitted in the main text.
+Some material pertaining to Sections~\ref{sec:open_market_SPT}--\ref{sec:robust} are placed in the appendix.
+Appendix~\ref{app:integral} contains useful integral identities used in the paper, while Appendices~\ref{app:hybrid_polynomial_models}-\ref{app:robust} contain the proofs of certain results omitted in the main text.